IbrahimMohammed47/iEgypt-Database/README.md

 # iEgypt-Database
 full database for an online platform

-The sql files are used to create full featured 3NF-normalized database for an online platform, features and full discription can be found in "Project Description.pdf".
+The sql files are used to create full featured 3NF-normalized database for an online platform, features and full description can be found in "Project Description.pdf".

 ## Design files:
 - EERD.pdf :contains EERD of the database.